Paglesham: Village sign

 The Paglesham village sign which stands by the approach road was designed and made by resident Rodney Choppin in response to a general initiative to mark the Millennium by Rochford District Council, and the decision to commission a village sign was taken by the Parish Council.
 It was erected in September 2000.
 The sign is made from hardwood, hand-carved and then painted.
 The post is English Oak from Thetford Forest.
 The pictures represent the agricultural and seafaring traditions of the village.
 Flanking the Essex shield underneath, are a Pagle (or Cowslip), and an Oyster shell.

 Cultural references

-The town was the focus of Julie Christie's character in the film Heaven Can Wait with Warren Beatty.
+The village was the focus of Julie Christie's character Betty Logan in the film Heaven Can Wait with Warren Beatty.
 It was also the setting for Garry Kilworth's children's novel The Raiders.